lawndoc/mediator/README.md

 It is important to make sure each handler is using a unique connection key to avoid a race condition resulting in the wrong shell being given to an operator.

-The default connection key is "CHANGE ME!!!".
+Only keys with the prefix "#!ConnectionKey_" will be accepted by the server.
+The default connection key is "#!ConnectionKey\_CHANGE\_ME!!!".

 To change the connection key for *Python script* usage, the connection key can optionally be supplied upon instantiation: